dcrommie/walbrook/education/understanding-commodities.md

 ## Commodity Indices

-There are a number of available indices that track the commodity markets.
+There are a number of available indices that track the commodity markets, constructed and maintained with reference to either composition (component weights) or roll strategies.

-These **indices differ in their composition** (component weights) **and roll strategies**:

-**Composition and component weights**
+**Composition (Component Weights)**

-Determination of which components (e.g. agri-culture, oil, wheat) and at what ratio they are included in the index calculation.
+Determination of which components (e.g. agriculture, oil, wheat) and at what ratio they are included in the index calculation.

 An example for a calculation may be to choose a product-based index that is oriented on production volumes and liquidity.

-**Roll strategies**
+**Roll Strategies**

-The investment strategies do not usually track the commodity spot prices directly but their future prices instead.
-Futures are shorter-term investments that are ‘rolled-over’ when the investment term ends.

-Upon rollover costs and gains are incurred.
-The roll strategy determines which investment terms and costs are calculated in the index.

-Commodity trading is usually carried out through futures contracts, on exchanges that standardise the quantity and quality of the commodities being traded.
-The value of commodities is determined by simple supply and demand.
-As a result, prices can be volatile and fluctuate sub­stantially if a natural disaster, such as a hurricane or an earthquake, affects their supply or produc­tion.
-Other factors that can materially affect the price of commodities include regulatory changes, and movements in interest rates and exchange rates.
-Certain commodities, however, exhibit less volatility than others.
-Gold and other precious metals, for instance, can enjoy a high degree of price stability, and are often viewed as safe havens during times of crisis or uncertainty.

-When not bearing an interest into the good itself, **investment into commodities is usually done indirectly** using financial instruments that have commodities as underlying.
-An **exception is precious metals** where direct access is available to the investor also in non-bulk quantities.
+An index based on a roll strategy uses futures to track the price of the target commodity, with a focus on minimising the negative effects of 'roll costs'.

+It is common for commodities to trade in 'contango', where the futures price is higher than the current or 'spot' price.
+If exposure is gained by continually investing in the 1 month futures contract, losses are incurred as the contract approaches expiry and the price converges with the spot price.
+The contract is then rolled over, effectively selling at the lower spot price and buying the 1 month future contract at a higher price.

+This difference is the 'roll cost', which can be a significant drag on returns and cause a performance gap between investment in the physical commodity and investing using futures.
+A roll strategy will aim to minimise this roll cost.

 ## Key Features of Commodities